asaarashi/yii2-grid-view-state/README.md

 ```

 ## Roadmap
-The functionality of clearing the state would be added in the nearly future.
+The functionality of clearing state would be added in the nearly future.